-The proposed development will allow residents to live and work within close proximity to one another by creating additional employment opportunities within the area.
+The proposed development will allow residents to live and work within close proximity to one another.

 NATURAL RESOURCES

 Watershed Protection

 The proposed project is located within the Big Creek watershed, a small water supply watershed, and is within seven miles of the City of Roswell's water supply intake.
 Under the Georgia Planning Act, all development in the watershed is subject to the DNR Part 5 Water Supply Watershed Minimum Criteria (Chapter 391-3-16-.01 Criteria for Water Supply Watersheds) unless alternative criteria are developed in a study with participation by all jurisdictions in the watershed.